 but there is hardly a christian living that heaven does not regard in the light of having been baptised."

-Well, two years later, in 1945 at meetings in Summit, New Jersey, at a time when brethren baptizing their infant children was becoming commonplace,
+Two years later, in 1945 at meetings in Summit, New Jersey, during a period when brethren baptizing their infant children was becoming commonplace,

 this conversation took place: